This trail starts at the base of the Waianae Range on Schofield Barracks.

 While crossing a huge notch, be sure to look back and see this perfectly framed view.

 We went up a ridge that has two notches and came back down the same way.
 The hike is relatively short (at around 4 miles round trip) and offers beautiful views of the entire island.
-It’s would be a great introduction to the Waianae Range.
-I really really like this hike.
-Like, really.

 This is the trailhead.
 Enter the forest here and follow the trail.